Menu Close

 Nutritious diet

-Maintain a well-balanced and nutritious diet rich in fruits, vegetables, and whole grains.
+Maintain a well-balanced and nutritious diet rich in fruits, vegetables and whole grains.
 These foods provide essential nutrients that can help stabilise your mood and energy levels, which is especially important for managing SAD.
-At the same time, try to avoid excessive consumption of sugary or processed foods.

 Stay active and social

-Engage in social activities, whether it’s meeting friends, participating in hobbies, or volunteering.
-Regular physical activity can also boost your mood, so consider outdoor walks or exercise classes with a social aspect.
+Engage in social activities, whether it’s meeting friends, participating in hobbies or volunteering.
+Regular physical activity can also boost your mood while improving physical health, so consider outdoor walks or exercise classes with a social aspect.

 Practice mindfulness and relaxation

-Mindfulness techniques, meditation, and relaxation exercises can help manage stress and alleviate SAD symptoms.
+Mindfulness, grounding techniques, meditation and relaxation exercises can help manage stress and alleviate SAD symptoms.
 Find a practice that works for you and integrate it into your daily routine.

 Maintain a consistent routine